interactivespaces/interactivespaces/interactivespaces_docs/src/main/sphinx/basics.rst

 *************************

 Now that you have installed and run your first Interactive Spaces activity it is time to understand more of the pieces of what you have done.
+In this section we will cover all of the basic concepts of Interactive Spaces.
+While reading, think back to what you did in the previous chapter.

 Overview
 ========